pbrucla/linux-scavenger-hunt/.clue-templates/clue11.md

 #### Saving and Exiting in Nano ####

-Once you’ve made your changes, you can save the file by pressing `Ctrl + O` (the letter "O" for "output").
-Nano will then ask for confirmation of the filename.
-Simply press `Enter` to confirm.
-To exit nano, press `Ctrl + X`.
+Once you’ve made your changes, you can save and exit the file by pressing `Ctrl + X` (the letter "X" for "eXit").
+Nano will ask if you want to save, so type `y` for "yes".
+Nano will then ask for confirmation of the filename - simply press `Enter` to confirm.

 #### Finding Clue 12 ####